The Singing Scoutmaster: Plan Your Campfire

 Campfire Pacing

-Use the campfire flame as a guide for pacing.
-High flames signal energy, ideal for audience participation songs and skits.
-As the fire burns down, shift to slower songs, calmer stories, and a short inspirational talk.
+Use the fire itself as a visual guide for pacing.
+High flames call for energetic songs and skits; as the fire burns lower, transition to slower songs and reflective moments.

 Opening